rbur004/gedcom/README.txt

 * CR line termination causes issues for systems with native LF line termination (CRLF is fine).
 * Dates are currently just strings, but I want to parse these and test their validatity.
-  This is not as easy as it may seem at first, as dates may be in many formats, they may be partial, or may actually be strings decribing the date.
+  This is not as easy as it may seem at first, as dates may be in many formats, they may be partial, or may actually be strings describing the date.
 * For my own use, I bend the GEDCOM 5.5 standard by allowing the reading of the following types in non-standard ways.
   These will not affect the reading and writing of valid GEDCOM 5.5.
 * * 'NOTE' type to appear in places it is not defined to exist in GEDCOM.